 Rae holds a five-year R01 grant from the National Institute of General Medical Sciences, and he receives additional support from the Breast Cancer Research Foundation.
 He is also part of the NIH-funded COnsortium on BReast cAncer pharmacogenomics, or COBRA, a multi-institution, multi-disciplinary collaboration of laboratory, clinical, and statistical investigators.

-Christopher W. Ryan, M.D., associate professor of medicine at Oregon Health and Science University, is SWOG executive officer overseeing studies in gastrointestinal and genitourinary cancers and melanoma, and SWOG's experimental therapeutics program.
+Christopher W. Ryan, M.D., is the SWOG executive officer overseeing studies in gastrointestinal and genitourinary cancers and melanoma, and SWOG's early therapeutics and rare diseases program.

-He has been an active member of the SWOG Genitourinary Committee since 2003, and has served as study chair for several SWOG trials, including the current S0931 Intergroup phase III adjuvant renal carcinoma study (EVEREST).
+Ryan is a professor of medicine at Oregon Health & Science University.
+He has been an active member of the SWOG genitourinary committee since 2003, and has served as study chair for several SWOG trials, including the current S0931 Intergroup phase III adjuvant renal carcinoma study (EVEREST).
 He was a recipient of the first NCI Clinical Investigator Team Leadership Awards in 2009 for administrative leadership roles in promoting NCI-sponsored studies at the OHSU Knight Cancer Institute, where he has been institutional SWOG principal investigator since 2004.
 He served as an executive officer for the Cancer and Leukemia Group B (CALGB) from 2000 to 2003.

 Manuel Valdivieso, M.D., is a clinical professor of internal medicine at the University of Michigan.